MargaVB/MargaVB-s-Software-Vault/README.md

 ## Purpose Of The Tool

-* select and delete replay files to reduce replay lists (the files are saved to backup folder(s))
 * get overall statistics for all matches since first start of this tool (all time wins/losses, all time winratio)
 * get statistics for a certain 'Master & Deck' combination of yours (wins/losses and win ratio)
 * get info about all replays: own/opponent's master, deck and rank at that time, all wins/losses and win ratio with that deck
 * mark a certain match replay with 1-5 stars (*, **, ...) [e.g. because it was a great victory, a defeat from which to learn or whatever the motivation may be]
+* delete matches (the most recent one, the ones marked by star(s), or delete all).
+All replays are moved to a backup folder, you can restore them
-* search for a certain player name in the matches list and set the first match with that player name to the top of the list
+* search for a certain player name in the matches list and scroll to the first entry with a match against that player
 * use up/down buttons to display the next/previous match which has been fought against a certain foe
 * get a view at all your decks with the buttons [*My Best SOLO Decks*] and [*My Best TEAM Decks*]